anaisbetts/RxUIBlog/rxuiblog.markdown

 Task as our return type, we'll define a function that returns
 IObservable:

+    public IObservable<KeyValuePair<string, bool>> ValidateUrlAsync(string uri)

 Now, let's see the implementation:

+    IObservable<KeyValuePair<string, bool>> ValidateUriAsync(string Uri)
+    {
+        var request = WebRequest.Create(Uri);

+        // This gives us a "GetResponseAsync" function whose prototype is
+        // IObservable[WebResponse] GetResponseAsync() - just like the sync
+        // version, but the return value wrapped in IObservable. var response_fetcher = Observable.FromAsyncPattern<WebResponse>(
+            request.BeginGetResponse, request.EndGetResponse);

+        // The clever part here is the Catch - if the response_fetcher IObservable
+        // ends with OnError, we'll instead act as if it didn't end and splice in
+        // a "completed successfully" IObservable who returns null and ends return response_fetcher()
+            .Catch(Observable.Return<WebResponse>(null))
+            .Select(resp => new KeyValuePair<string, bool>(Uri, resp != null && resp.StatusCode == HttpStatusCode.OK));
+    }

 How can we use this?
 --------------------